CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | chance | Percentage chance to do spawning.
 | repeat | The spawning is repeated
 | pack_size | How many monsters are spawned.
 Can be single number or range like [1-4].
 Ignored when spawning from a group.
-| one_or_none | Do not allow more than one to spawn.
-Boolean.
+| one_or_none | Do not allow more than one to spawn due to high spawn density.
 If repeat is not defined or pack size is defined this is true.
 Ignored when spawning from a group.
 | friendly | Make the monster friendly.
 Default false.
 | name | Extra name to display on the monster.
 |target | Set to true to make this into mission target.
 Only works when the monster is spawned from a mission.

-Note that spawn density can cause extra monsters to spawn when `monster` is used.
+Note that high spawn density game setting can cause extra monsters to spawn when `monster` is used.
 When `group` is used only one monster will spawn.

 Example: `"place_monster": [ { "group": "GROUP_REFUGEE_BOSS_ZOMBIE", "name": "Sean McLaughlin", "x": 10, "y": 10, "target": true } ]`
 This places a single random monster from group "GROUP_REFUGEE_BOSS_ZOMBIE", sets the name to "Sean McLaughlin", spawns the monster at coordinate (10, 10) and also sets the monster as the target of this mission.